 A fireplace adds personality and value to your home.
-When a person imagines their perfect home, the house typically includes a cozy home that keeps you and your family warm in the winter, either with a smoothly running heating system or snuggling around a cozy fire.
+When a person imagines their perfect home, the house typically includes a cozy home that keeps you and your family warm in the winter, either with a smoothly running heating unit or snuggling around a cozy fire.

 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the sensory category.
 You get the crackle.
 You get the pop.
 You get the opportunity to roast marshmallows indoors.
 Something you don’t get is an efficient heating source.
 Wood fires typically receive up to a 15% efficiency rating, much lower than a furnace that has regular service performed.
 They do get very hot, but most of that heat disappears up the chimney.
 Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up and out the chimney.

 - Gas: There have been many aesthetic advances in gas fireplaces.
 The flames have become more realistic and many models offer varied height adjustments.
 The types of logs used in gas fireplaces now have the look of the real thing and come complete with glimmering embers, which don’t need you to wait while they burn out.
 You can merely switch your gas fireplace on and off, giving you more control over the temperature of you home and frees you from having to keep an eye on your fire.
 The lack of fire stealing oxygen gives gas fireplaces a 75% to 99% efficiency rating.
 Just imagine the level of comfort you could get when you pair that with a well-maintained furnace.

 If you are interested in converting your wood burning fireplace into a gas fireplace or you simply want to schedule routine furnace service, please call us at at 440-252-1375 or schedule an appointment online.
 Our experts will have you cuddled up by the fire in no time.